fwdavis/sedgoak/README.md

 # sedgoak
-Test buiklding a git repository for sedg demography work
+Test building a git repository for sedg demography work